What Is a Runner's Knee?

 - Wearing a patellar band or knee brace: Using a running knee brace can help stabilize the kneecap and lessen joint stress when running.

-- Correct form and technique: Using correct form and technique when exercising can help to prevent PFPS and lessen stress on the knee joint.
+- Correct form and technique: Using correct form and technique when exercising can help prevent PFPS and lessen stress on the knee joint.

 - Strength training: Having stronger quadriceps and other surrounding muscles around the knee can help stabilize the joint and avoid PFPS.